 Take care to choose options that are truly lower fat.
 For example, choose skinless chicken breasts over fried chicken patties.
 Trim away any visible fat and remove the skin when you prepare poultry dishes.

-The Centers for Disease Control and Prevention (CDC) suggests choosing the lower fat versions of the following high-fat items:
+The Centers for Disease Control and Prevention (CDC) suggest choosing the lower-fat versions of the following high-fat items:

 - sour cream